dcayll/dcayll.github.io/README.md

 ## Troubleshooting

+Sometimes, if a collection doesnt show up when you think it should be, restart git bash.
+When there are names of collections or defaults changed, jekyll needs to redo the whole configuration process by restarting git bash.

 If you have a question about using Jekyll, start a discussion on the [Jekyll Forum](https://talk.jekyllrb.com/) or [StackOverflow](https://stackoverflow.com/questions/tagged/jekyll).
 Other resources:

 - [Ruby 101](https://jekyllrb.com/docs/ruby-101/)